thawley2/git_pairs_lesson/README.md

  Git Flow for Pairs

 ## Person A
-* Create a local git repository
+* Fork and clone this repository
-* Link local repo to a GitHub repository (follow all Github instructions)
 * Add Person B as a collaborator to the repository
   * From the GitHub Repository main page, click on settings
   * In the left nav bar, click on Collaborators